 \section{Introduction}

-The most significant challenge that theoretical physicist have encountered is the universe's late-time accelerated expansion.
-Many observational indicators, including type Ia supernovae (SNIa)\cite{SupernovaCosmologyProject:1998vns, SupernovaSearchTeam:1998fmf, SupernovaSearchTeam:2004lze}, Large Scale Structure (LSS), the Cosmic Microwave Background (CMB), and Baryonic Acoustic Oscillations (BAO)~\cite{Planck:2018vyg, Koivisto:2005mm, Daniel:2008et, SDSS:2005xqv}, have led to the present consensus that the universe is going through an accelerated phase of expansion.
+The quest to understand the fundamental nature of our universe has driven cosmologists to explore a variety of theoretical frameworks.
+A significant challenge that theoretical physicists have encountered is explaining the universe's late-time accelerated expansion.
+Numerous observational indicators, including Type Ia supernovae (SNIa) \cite{SupernovaCosmologyProject:1998vns, SupernovaSearchTeam:1998fmf, SupernovaSearchTeam:2004lze}, Large Scale Structure (LSS), the Cosmic Microwave Background (CMB), and Baryonic Acoustic Oscillations (BAO) \cite{Planck:2018vyg, Koivisto:2005mm, Daniel:2008et, SDSS:2005xqv}, have contributed to the current consensus that the universe is undergoing an accelerated phase of expansion.